Often I’m asked: how can you meal prep without food going bad? As well as many other questions related to storing and reheating food.

-Most recipes we post are designed to be balanced, and although we do not follow a specific diet, there is enough variety to filter low-carb recipes or vegetarian recipes.
+Most recipes I post are designed to be balanced (in terms of macronutrients), and although I do not follow a specific diet, there is enough variety to filter low-carb recipes or vegetarian recipes.

 If you are new to meal prep, my advice is to focus on your own goal, pick recipes for the week ahead, write a shopping list of the ingredients you need, buy some meal prep containers and start cooking!

-Please let us know what else you like to see in this guide and we will add it.
+Please let us know what else you like to see in this guide and I will add it.

-Therefore, we have been researching this topic over the years, and from experience, I advise the best storage times for each recipe.
+Therefore, I have been researching this topic over the years, and from experience, I advise the best storage times for each recipe.

 Any questions?
 Hit me up in the comments below!